-- Multimodal financial incentives: One-time multimodal financial incentives, equivalent in value to an annual TriMet pass (currently \$1,100), will be required for each residential unit.
-Options will be provided for the use of these funds to be applied toward TriMet passes for residents, bike share memberships, or car share programs. - Education and Information: Print materials about walking, bicycling, transit, and other transportation options will be made available to building tenants and employees and displayed in building common areas. - Surveys: Building operators will be required to participate in an annual transportation options survey.
+- Multimodal financial incentives: One-time multimodal financial incentives, equivalent in value to an annual TriMet pass (currently \$1,100), will be required for each residential unit (affordable units will be exempt through June of 2020, and then would have reduced fees).
+Options will be provided for the use of these funds to be applied toward TriMet passes for residents, bike share memberships, or car share programs. - Education and Information: Print materials about walking, bicycling, transit, and other transportation options will be made available to building tenants and displayed in building common areas. - Surveys: Building operators will be required to participate in an annual transportation options survey.